 Global Game Jam® Policy on becoming a jam site

 One of the things that make the GGJ unique, is that we require all jammers to participate from an approved location.
 A jam site will typically, but not always, be open to anyone who wants to participate.
 For GGJ Online Sites will be coordinated in digital spaces like Slack, Discord, Facebook or other free to use online social platforms that allow for communication and collaboration.

 It is not possible to participate in GGJ as a jammer without being associated to an approved site.
 GGJ Online is a 100% virtual event, no physical sites will be approved or encouraged by Global Game Jam Inc. or the organizers of GGJ.

 Global Game Jam® Policy on attending as a jammer

-To participate in the Global Game Jam event, you must be a legal adult in the country in which you attend the GGJ.
+To participate in the Global Game Jam event, you must be over the age of 15 or a legal adult in the country in which you attend the GGJ.
 See our age policy.

 On-site Advertising Policy